8char/AtlasFramework/docs/panels/button.md

 ---

+# AtlasUI.Button :: GetTextColorCur <internal>INTERNAL</internal>

 ```lua
 <AtlasUI.Button>:GetTextColorCur()
 ```

-<internal>INTERNAL</internal> Gets the textcolors current value.
+Gets the textcolors current value.
 Used internally for the chaning of the hover color and such.
 Really shouldn't have to be called outside of AtlasUI

 ---

+# AtlasUI.Button :: SetTextColorCur <internal>INTERNAL</internal>

 ```lua
 <AtlasUI.Button>:SetTextColorCur(color: Color)
 ```

-<internal>INTERNAL</internal> Sets the textcolors current value.
+Sets the textcolors current value.
 Used internally for the chaning of the hover color and such.
 Really shouldn't have to be called outside of AtlasUI

 ## Arguments